abhishekagarwalnpl/QHAL-copy/specs/hal_features.rst

       - All
     * - Qubit measure
       - Angles
       - Return the measured state of a qubit in the chosen basis.
-Arguments are the polar (rotation about Y axis) and azimuthal (rotation about Z axis) angle of the +1 eigenstate on the Bloch sphere (respectively).
+Arguments are the polar and azimuthal angle of the +1 eigenstate on the Bloch sphere (respectively).
 Measurements in the computational basis have both arguments = 0.
       - All
     * - Rx